Evergreen Era Film + Photo

 The first thing to note when picking a location on the Blue Ridge Parkway is knowing what areas are a part of the Parkway System and which ones aren’t.

-Popular places like Max Patch and Black Balsam are thought to be Blue Ridge Parkway locations, but in fact, they ARE NOT on Blue Ridge Parkway Land.
-They are actually on Pisgah National Forest Service Land, which is run by the National Forest Service, not the National Park Service.
+Popular places like Max Patch and Black Balsam are mistaken to be Blue Ridge Parkway locations, but in fact, they ARE NOT on Blue Ridge Parkway Land.
+These spots are actually on Pisgah National Forest Service Land.
+Pisgah is run by the National Forest Service, not the National Park Service.
 That means, if you apply for a permit through the Blue Ridge Parkway system for one of those locations, you will be wasting your time (and possibly your money) since they don’t have control over these areas.

-#3: Pick a Date When the Roads won’t be Closed
+#3: Pick a Date When the Roads are Open

 Construction road closures are random.
-However, a Ranger will be able to warn you of that future projects.
+However, a Ranger should be able to warn you of that future projects.

 #3: Apply for a Permit in Advance

-The NPS also doesn’t give permits for Holidays or Holiday weekends.
-Be sure to pick a date that works under those regulations.
-I suggest applying for the permit at least 3 months in advance.
+UPDATED: The Blue Ridge Parkway used to not give out special use permits for all of October, BUT NOW THEY DO!
+They also don’t seem to have any regulations around Holidays either (though I still suggest avoiding those dates all together).
+I do still suggest applying your the permit at least 3 months in advance.
 That gives the Rangers plenty of time to get back to you.
-You can still try and apply for a permit closer to the wedding date.
-There is no guarantee they will get back to you in time though.
+You can still try and apply for a permit closer to the wedding date, since they require a 30-day notice, but there is no guarantee they will get back to you in time.
+A permit should be one of the first tasks you complete after you’ve decided on a location.

 You can check out their information and access the permit form on their website HERE.

 For the most part, everyone is usually super respectful and quiet.
-Lots of people are even so excited to see a wedding outside on a mountain instead of in a church!
-But sometimes people and crowds can be a bit of an annoyance for some.
-Therefore, just acknowledging that the space isn’t reserved just for you is a good mindset to have.
+Lots of people are even excited to see a wedding happening outside on a mountain instead of at a venue!
+But, I understand that people and crowds can be a bit of an annoyance.
+It’s good to start with the awareness that you are choosing public space and there is a high potential for others to be present.
+Mindset is everything when it comes to an outdoor adventure elopement on the Blue Ridge Parkway!

-We are all sharing and enjoying that space together.
-If you want a space that is more private, hiking deeper into the woods, finding a location with a lot of open space, or finding a small private venue might be your best options.
+If you want a space that is more private, hiking deeper into the woods, choosing a location with a lot of open space, or booking a small private venue will give you better options.

 #5: Have a Back-Up Plan